montagejs/collections/README.md

 ## Object and Function Shims

-The collection methods on the `Object` constructor all polymorphically defer to the corresponding method of any object that implements the method of the same name.
+The collection methods on the `Object` constructor all polymorphically delegate to the corresponding method of any object that implements the method of the same name.
 So, `Object.has` can be used to check whether a key exists on an object, or in any collection that implements `has`.
 This permits the `Object` interface to be agnostic of the input type.